 The team has a time limit to get as many water bombs to hit the target, even though they cannot see it because they are behind the tarp.
 One member of the team acts as an observer and is located between the tarp and the target.
 They direct the fire team to get the water bombs onto target.

 This team building activity is really effective at developing team cohesion, leadership, strategy, communication and also coordination.
-This activity can also be used by military personnel for a fun way to practise what they do for real which is quick and easy to set up and can be deployed on any open piece of ground.
+This exercise can also be used by military personnel for a fun way to practise what they do for real which is quick and easy to set up and can be deployed on any open piece of ground.

 Dodgy Jeep or Landrover